welaika/welaika-suspenders/README.md

 - add some html meta tags
 - use EU region as default for Heroku
 - use CDATA wrapper for javascript
-- create a .ruby-gemset file with app name
 - create common folders like `app/queries`, `app/services`, etc.
 - use `application.sass` instead of `application.scss`
 - add `brakeman` gem